wp-plugins/nomad-world-map/readme.txt

 = 1.0.1 =
 * Fixed an interface bug that in some cases resulted in a "setMap is not a function" javascript error and broke the search function
-* Modified the datepicker, removed the dates limits and added a check for keyboard input
+* Modified the datepicker, removed the date limits and added a check for keyboard input

 = 1.0 =
 * Initial release